 Once the print cycle has been completed, the Primary Charge Roller will then place an AC voltage across the drum surface that erases any residual charges left on the drum surface.
-The OPC drum is now ready to be Conditioned by the Primary Charge Roller using the negative DC bias voltage, and start the print cycle again.
+The OPC drum is now ready to be Conditioned by the Primary Charge Roller and start the print cycle again.